akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 An actor system is started by creating actors beneath the user guardian actor using the `ActorContext.spawn` method and then using `ActorContext.spawn` from within the created actors to spawn the actor tree.
 These methods return a reference to the newly created actor.
-Each actor has direct access (through its `ActorContext`) to references for its parent, itself and its children.
-These references may be sent within messages to other actors, enabling those to reply directly.

 ## Receptionist